 Availability This parameter is available even if the connectors are not fitted on the EVS server.
-Description This parameter is not relevant on an XT4K server.
-Number of IN and OUT analog audio mono channels available on the EVS server rear panel.
-Values None 1/4 1/4 1/4 1/6 4 IN mono audio channels 4 OUT mono audio channels 8/8 8 IN mono audio channels 8 OUT audio channels Refer to the technical reference manual for more information about the number of mono channels provided with each physical connector.
+This parameter is not relevant on an XT4K server.
+Description umber of IN and OUT analog audio mono channels available the EVS server rear panel.
+Values None 4/4 4 IN mono audio channels 4 OUT mono audio channels 4 OUT mono audio channels 8/8 8 IN mono audio channels 8 OUT audio channels 8 OUT audio channels 8 OUT audio channels here to the technical reference manual for more information about the number of mono channels provided with each physical connector.